-Elaborating on Niagara's faucets production technology, he says the company selects and tests all raw materiquality.
+Elaborating on Niagara's faucets production technology, he says the company selects and tests all raw materials as well as parts to ensure the finished products live up to the reputation of the Niagara brand that guarantees quality.

 For instance, only those cartridges procured from reputed brands and tested by Niagara are used in the mixers of its faucets, which are fitted with high-end, high-pressure-tested connecting hoses to ensure long term and safe use of these important components.